svanlaere/jpg2avif/README.md

 ## Install
 Extract the compressed archive and move the folder to your C: drive.
 Make sure the folder is named "jpg2avif".
-Next add the "Convert JPG to AVIF" option in the Windows right contextmenu
+Next add the "Convert JPG to AVIF" option in Windows right contextmenu
 by double clicking the "Add to Contextmenu" file and confirming this action.

 ## Uninstall